jdeseze/napari-metamorph/README.md

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.
+If it doesn't wor, try to import the library in Pyhton.
+It happened that pooch was missiong, which only requires "conda -c conda-forge install pooch"

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter